spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/05-gcp/20-create-gcp-iaas-cluster.md

 13. Enable or disable node pool taints.
-If tainting is enabled, then you need to provide values for the following parameters:
+If tainting is enabled, then you need to provide values for the following parameters.

     |**Parameter**| **Description**|
     |-------------|---------------|